 A few years in and we will then have started to rebuild EU relations […] we are looking at a ten year recession.
 Nothing ever experienced by those under 50.

 I really recommend you read the whole thing, I like his style, but I think he graduated at the Nietzschean school of dialectic, perhaps with coaching from Tim Gurner regarding da feckless yoof, who seem to have dropped some smashed avocado into his beer at some stage.

 That which does not kill us, makes us stronger.

 Mind you, I need to be careful what I say, I was/am part of the cosseted lower middle class and an engineer to boot, so already up against the wall in his world.
 He’s saying that the economic fallout from Brexit will blight a third of the amount of life I have left, statistically speaking.
-The bear case always sounds smarter. [ref]It seems to be a more general case in more than investing[/ref]It’s poles apart from keep calm and carry on, and it’s a more dramatic story.
+The bear case always sounds smarter.
+It’s poles apart from keep calm and carry on, and it’s a more dramatic story.
 But this narrative of woe comes from a fan of Brexit.
 Leave alliance has the most cogent takedown of the no-deal it’ll all be OK with WTO rules stance of the wingnuts – it’s not all about the tariffs guys.
 But in the end it’s for the Brexiteers to sort out what Brexit means, beyond the gnomic tautology of Brexit means Brexit.

 In the time we have left, is there a brace position?

 Foreign assets, basically.
 That FTSE World (ex UK) Index.
 There’s not enough time and I don’t have smarts enough to do anything better.
 It’s the world according to Lars Kroijer but I get to atone for my seven years of nonchalance in not anticipating that my fellow countrymen would suddenly perform an act of economic hara-kiri with the ex-UK slant.